infrahq/infra/docs/getting-started/quickstart.md

 # Quickstart

 In this quickstart we'll set up Infra to manage single sign-on to Kubernetes:
-* Install Infra CLI & Infra Server
+* Install Infra CLI
+* Deploy Infra
 * Connect a Kubernetes cluster
 * Create a user and grant them view (read-only) access to the cluster